Frequently Asked Questions

 In most places, you’ll be able to recharge your devices at the hotel.
 We recommend that you bring a travel adapter with you and if you have lots of batteries to charge, a travel-sized power bar.
 Check out more info about the adapters you will need in Argentina here.

-We recommend checking the workshop description.
+We recommend checking the Photography Tour / Workshop description.
 Some offer full board, whilst others offer only breakfast or half board.

 Absolutely not.
 We will do our best to get you only what you need and not compromise your health.
 Let us know your needs in advance so that we can coordinate the right meals for you.